 The Input Flow Matrix at factor cost, published by CSO, for 1978 is a 60 x 60 matrix.
 The absorption matrices for 1983, 1989, 1993 and 1998 have 115 sectors.
-However a detailed 130 sector absorption (commodity x industry) matrix for the Indian economy has been published from 2003-04 onwards.
-The scheme of sector classification adopted in supply use table 2012-13, IOTT 2007-08 and IOTT 2003-04 vis-à-vis , IOTT 1983-84, IOTT 1989-90, IOTT 1993-94 and 1998-99 has undergone significant change with the disaggregation of some of the sectors, which have become significant in early 2000s.
+However, a detailed 130 sector absorption (commodity x industry) matrix for the Indian economy has been published from 2003-04 onwards.
+The scheme of sector classification adopted in IOTT 2015-1632, IOTT 2007-08 and IOTT 2003-04 vis-à-vis, IOTT 1983-84, IOTT 1989-90, IOTT 1993-94 and 1998-99 has undergone significant change with the disaggregation of some of the sectors, which have become significant in early 2000s.

-- 1. In the agriculture and allied activities, four sectors, namely, 'oil seeds', 'fruits', 'vegetables' and 'poultry& eggs' have been introduced as separate sectors. - 2.
-In the mining sectors the sector "crude petroleum, natural gas" has been disaggregated into two separate sectors as 'natural gas' and crude petroleum'. - 3.
-The sector "Office Computing Machines" in the earlier IOTT has been eliminated. - 4.
-The sector "Miscellaneous Manufacturing" in the earlier IOTT has been disaggregated into 'medical, precision& optical instruments', 'gems & jewelry', 'aircraft & spacecraft' and 'miscellaneous manufacturing'. - 5.
-Similarly, "Other Transport Services" in the earlier IOTTs are further disaggregated into 'land transport including via pipelines', 'water transport', 'air transport' and 'supporting and auxiliary transport activities'. - 6.
-Similarly sector "Gas" has been regrouped in the present IOTT by merging its Gobar Gas component in the 'other livestock product' and LPG component in 'petroleum products'. - Another disaggregation is done in the "Other Services" sector by reorganizing this into separate sectors as 'business services', 'computer related services', 'legal services', 'real estate service activities', 'renting of machinery & equipment', 'other community, social & personal services' and 'other services'.
+- 1. In the agriculture and allied activities, four sectors, namely, 'oil seeds', 'fruits', 'vegetables' and 'poultry & eggs' have been introduced as separate sectors. - 2.
+In the mining sectors, the sector 'crude petroleum, natural gas' has been disaggregated into two separate sectors as 'natural gas' and 'crude petroleum'. - 3.
+The sector 'office computing machines' in the earlier IOTT has been eliminated. - 4.
+The sector 'miscellaneous manufacturing' in the earlier IOTT has been disaggregated into 'medical, precision & optical instruments', 'gems & jewelry', 'aircraft & spacecraft' and 'miscellaneous manufacturing'. - 5.
+Similarly, 'other transport services' in the earlier IOTTs are further disaggregated into 'land transport including via 'pipelines', 'water transport', 'air transport' and 'supporting and auxiliary transport activities'. - 6.
+Similarly, sector 'gas' has been regrouped in the present IOTT by merging its gobar gas component in the 'other livestock product' and LPG component in 'petroleum products'. - 7.
+Another disaggregation is done in the 'other services' sector by reorganizing this into separate sectors as 'business services', 'computer related services', 'legal services', 'real estate service activities', 'renting of machinery & equipment', 'other community, social & personal services' and 'other services'.

-The methodology for computation of Intermediate Input Series for 27 Industries from 1980-2014 at current and constant prices is explained in steps.
+The methodology for computation of Intermediate Input Series for 27 Industries from 1980-2016 at current and constant prices is explained in steps.